California Wildfires Help and Information Center

 Community Care Licensing

-The Community Care Licensing Division (CCLD) is working with facilities impacted by the 2017 October Statewide wildfires to facilitate continuity of operations.
+The Community Care Licensing Division (CCLD) is working with facilities impacted by the wildfires to facilitate continuity of operations.
 This includes considering requests by licensees for waivers of California Code of Regulations, Title 22 and the Health and Safety Code.
 For more information on how to obtain a waiver, please contact you Regional Office or visit the Community Care Licensing Division webpage.
 Approved waivers can be found on the Community Care Licensing home page.

 Executive Order B-43-17